Pretend

 Screenplay Editor Tools

-Now that we've seen the format types, let's look at how to edit in the story editor.
+Now that we've seen the format types, let's look at how to edit in the screenplay editor.

 Insert/Select |